 Partial meniscectomy is indicated in case of acute tears in the avascular zone of both meniscii with a radial, oblique and flap configuration.
 In addition, degenerative lesions non-responding to conservative treatment can be addressed with arthroscopic selective meniscectomy.
 The aim of the procedure is to debride the loose nonviable edges of meniscii in order to keep a stable meniscus.
-The outcomes are generally very positive in terms of functional recovery and pain relief.
-The outcomes of partial meniscectomy are superior to those of complete resection as reported by Northmore-Ball et al. [Northmore-Ball 1983].
+The extent of the debridement should be predetermined, and should allow the removal of the damaged and unstable portion of the meniscus while preserving as much of the normal meniscus and its structural integrity as possible.
+It is particularly important to preserve the periphery of the meniscus, and the junction between the meniscus and capsule.
+This maintains the integrity of the hoop stresses in the meniscus, which are vital for cartilage preservation.
+The goal is to remove the damaged meniscal tissue, leaving a stable peripheral rim.[Weiss 2014]The outcomes are generally very positive in terms of functional recovery and pain relief.
+The outcomes of partial meniscectomy are superior to those of complete resection as reported by Northmore-Ball et al. [Northmore Ball 1983].
 In a cohort of 219 knees at 4.3 years FU they reported 90% of patients having either good or excellent satisfaction following arthroscopic partial meniscectomy compared to only 68% in the cohort of open total meniscectomy.
 Similar data have been reported by Burks et al. who had good or excellent results in 88% of patients [Burks 1997] and by Jaureguito et al. who reported 90% of good or excellent results and 85% of patients resuming pre-injury level of activities at 2 years FU [Jaureguito 1995].
 However it is now clear that partial meniscectomy may delay degeneration but not prevent it, and functional outcomes usually decrease along with time.
 In a study involving 147 athletes, they were reviewed at 4.5 years and then at 14 years [Faunø 1992].
 Almost half of patients were asymptomatic at first FU, while only one third was still asymptomatic at last control and 46% had given up or reduced their sporting activity.
 Conversely the incidence of radiographic changes rose from 40% to 89%.
 Similar data were reported in a series of 136 patients treated with partial meniscectomy [Jørgensen 1987].
-At 8.5 years follow-up there was a re-operation rate of 22.8% and 53% of patients had osteoarthritic radiographic changes compared to only 22% in the unaffected control knee.
+At 8.5 years there was a re-operation of 22.8% and 53% of patients had osteoarthritic radiographic changes compared to only 22% in the unaffected control knee.
 Radiographic degeneration is usually more common after lateral meniscectomy than medial and the outcomes are generally inferior when some extent of articular cartilage damage pre-exists in surgery.